Empirical Characteristic Function Method for Leverage Effect and Volatility of Volatility: Estimation and Feasible Inference: Introduction

-With the widely available high-frequency data, the volatility-related quantities have been studied, including the integrated volatility $\int_{0}^{T}\sigma_t^2dt$, the spot volatility $\sigma^2_t$ for any fixed $t\in[0,T]$, and the general volatility functional $\int_{0}^{T} g(\sigma_t^2)dt$ with some function $g$, see \cite{AJ2014} for a comprehensive introduction.
-Without the consideration of the jump part in \eqref{model-price}, it is well-known that the integrated volatility can be estimated by the realized volatility (See, e.g. \cite{BNS2002a}, \cite{ABDL2003}.).
-The presence of jumps brings in bias to the standard realized volatility, and various methods have been proposed to elliminate the effect of jumps.
-They include thresholding approach in \cite{Mancini2009}, \cite{M2011} and \cite{MR2011}, which filtered the increments with jumps via truncating them by an appropriate threshold function, and bi-power and multi-power estimator in \cite{BN2004}, \cite{BGJPS2006}, \cite{BSW2006}, \cite{W2006} and \cite{J2008}, which employed the product of two or several consecutive increments to reduce the effect of jumps.
-When the jump is of infinite variation, the above two estimators are still consistent, but the central limit theorem is not available, see \cite{JR2014} and \cite{JT2014}.
-By using the empirical characteristic function of the high-frequency increments, \cite{JT2014} constructed an estimator of the integrated volatility that achieves both the optimal rate of convergence and the efficient asymptotic variance.
-The spot volatility estimators have been studied in \cite{R2008}, \cite{PM2009}, \cite{D2010}, \cite{JP2012}, \cite{AFMN2012}, \cite{YP2014}, \cite{LLL2018}.
+The increasing availability of high-frequency data has stimulated extensive research on volatility-related quantities, including integrated volatility $\int_{0}^{T}\sigma_t^2dt$, spot volatility $\sigma^2_t$ for any fixed $t\in[0,T]$, and the general volatility functional $\int_{0}^{T} g(\sigma_t^2)dt$ for a function $g$; see \cite{AJ2014} for a comprehensive introduction.
+In the absence of the jump component in \eqref{model-price}, integrated volatility can be estimated by the realized volatility estimator (see, e.g., \cite{ABDL2003}).
+The presence of jumps introduces bias into standard realized volatility estimator, and various methods have been proposed to mitigate their effect.
+These include the thresholding approach in \cite{M2011} and \cite{MR2011}, which filters increments through a truncation procedure, and the bi-power and multi-power estimators in \cite{BSW2006}, \cite{W2006} and \cite{J2008}, which use products of two or more consecutive increments to reduce the effect of jumps.
+When the jumps have infinite variation, these estimators remain consistent, but their central limit theorems are no longer valid; see \cite{JR2014} and \cite{JT2014}.
+To this end, by using the empirical characteristic function of high-frequency increments, \cite{JT2014} constructed an integrated volatility estimator that achieves both the optimal convergence rate and the efficient asymptotic variance.
+Spot volatility estimators have been studied by \cite{D2010}, \cite{JP2012}, \cite{YP2014}, \cite{LLL2018}, and some others.